HexmosTech/glee/README.md

 ## Overview

-`glee` enhances your content management system seamlessly on the Ghost blog platform.
+Enhance your content management using `glee`.
 Easily publish any Markdown posts into [Ghost](https://ghost.org/) blog posts.

 `glee` command will read **metadata** from the YAML preface of your Markdown post ([sample_post.md](https://github.com/HexmosTech/glee/blob/main/sample_post.md?plain=1)), convert the post content into HTML, store the content images in AWS S3, and then publish it to your Ghost platform.
 Set up the `glee` CLI tool with a single command.